nyh/alternator-lb/README.md

 ## This repository

-The most obvious solution is to deploy a _load balancer_, a machine or a virtual service, which will sit in front of the Alternator cluster and forward the HTTP requests that it gets to the different Alternator nodes.
+The most obvious load-balancing solution is a _load balancer_, a machine or a virtual service which sits in front of the Alternator cluster and forwards the HTTP requests that it gets to the different Alternator nodes.
 This is a good option for some setups, but a costly one because all the request traffic needs to flow through the load balancer.